erikpr1994/peakHealth/docs/app-overview/user-app/user-personas.md

-# User Personas - PeakHealth App
+# User Personas - PeakHealth User App

-This document contains comprehensive user personas that apply across all features of the PeakHealth fitness application.
-These personas represent our target users and their needs, goals, and behaviors.
+This document contains comprehensive user personas for the PeakHealth User App, including both self-managed and trainer-managed variations.
+These personas represent our target users and their needs, goals, and behaviors across different management approaches.

+## Management Type Attributes

+Each persona can exist in two management variations, which significantly affects their app experience and feature access:

+### **Self-Managed Users**

+- **Full Control**: Complete autonomy over training and health plans
+- **AI Guidance**: AI-powered recommendations and educational content
+- **Progressive Learning**: Built-in guidance that adapts to user experience
+- **Feature Access**: Access to all features with appropriate complexity levels
+- **Decision Making**: Users make all final decisions about their plans

+### **Trainer-Managed Users**

+- **Professional Oversight**: Health professionals provide guidance and modifications
+- **Collaborative Planning**: Joint planning with trainers and other professionals
+- **Professional Tools**: Access to professional-grade features and recommendations
+- **Cross-Professional Support**: Multiple specialists can contribute to their health
+- **User Autonomy**: Maintains control while benefiting from professional expertise

+### **Management Type Switching**

+- **Flexible Transitions**: Users can switch between management types
+- **Hybrid Approaches**: Combination of self-management and professional support
+- **Professional Referrals**: System can suggest professional help when needed
+- **Gradual Progression**: Users can start with professional help and transition to self-management

 ---